Grievance

 In order to have your issue addressed, the committee will need detailed documentation of the concern involved.
 If you know which committee to contact, you should submit your documentation directly to that committee.
 If you aren’t sure which committee to turn to, you can submit the documentation to your Local Council Officers who will then forward it to the appropriate committee.
 Documented concerns are also collected and can be used to identify areas of the contract that may need improvement during the next round of contract negotiations.

-Your Grievance Committee Chair is James Kaipo Passos (DFW) along with volunteers Yvonne Howard (IAD), Karen Sloan (MCO), Lindsey Thomas (BWI) and Carmelo Pascal (SEA).
+Your Grievance Committee volunteers are Karen Sloan (MCO), Carmelo Pascal (SEA), Mat Rabin, and Rylan McAdams.
 Officer Advisor: Jenny DeHitta.

 Note: Committee Volunteers fly too.
 Please allow up to 72 hours for a response before sending another email.
 If this is an emergency, contact the Chairperson or an Officer.